 Or does your cash flow come in once every month or two?

-Be realistic about your own cash flow so that you can set yourself up for success rather than adding an unnecessary challenge to your business.
+Be realistic about your own cash flow so that you can set yourself up for success rather than adding an unnecessary challenge.

 The type of lender you consider can also impact how your application is handled.